concussed8/Burn-Management-Project/README.md

 If you're fine with always forcing the latest version during development, you can use the dynamic timestamp method.
 For production, you should stick with static versioning to take advantage of caching.
+This approach is used if you don't care if the css loads before the JS

 <!-- For WP to use most up to date JS-->